-1. Listen to a podcast
+1. Listen to a Podcast: A Road Trip Essential

 Yep, the same thing that keeps you entertained on your morning commute will work to occupy the entire fam on your car ride to visit grandma.
 From the hilarious to the thought-provoking, here are nine awesome podcasts for kids.
 And for kids slightly older, try one of these podcasts for teens.
-Want something a little more substantial for little ears (just because it’s summer, doesn’t mean that the learning is over)?
+Want something a little more substantial for little ears (just because it’s vacation, doesn’t mean that the learning is over)?
 Try one of these educational podcasts for kids.

 You were so excited to read the entire Harry Potter series again, but this time sharing the world of Hogwarts with your kid.
 The only problem?
 Those books are long.
 And by the time you snuggle up to your mini at night to read him a bedtime story, he can only manage a couple of pages before passing out.
 Well, a long car ride is the perfect opportunity to relive the magic.
 Download the wizarding series and so much more with our pick of the ten best audiobooks for the whole family.